Alimzade/AI_chatbot_university_passau/README.md

-# University of Passau AI Assistant
+# University of Passau AI Assistant Chatbot

 This AI assistant helps students of the University of Passau by answering questions about teaching modules from the M.Sc.
 AI Engineering and M.Sc.
 Computer Science module catalogs.
 It also has the potential to be expanded with more use cases and content from the University's homepage.